LearnOnDemandSystems/idl-md-sample/idl.md

 #### :bulb: KNOWLEDGE

-A PowerShell Session Configuration file—also known as a PowerShell endpoint configuration file—is a lot like a PowerShell module manifest (.psd1).
+A PowerShell Session Configuration file-also known as a PowerShell endpoint configuration file-is a lot like a PowerShell module manifest (.psd1).
 It contains key-value pairs that define the configuration of the PowerShell endpoint.